mikl0s/dns.services/README.md

 A Python client library and CLI tool for managing DNS records through the DNS.services API.
 This tool provides a simple and intuitive interface for managing domains and DNS records programmatically or via command line.

+Any transaction based API endpoints have been descoped.
+The scope of the module is to manage domains and DNS entries programatically.

 ## Features

 - 🔐 Flexible Authentication